easolhq/easolhq.github.io/docs/reference/objects/product/faq.md

 # faq.id

-Returns a unique id for the faq
+Returns a unique id for the faq.

 # faq.question

-Returns the question related to the faq
+Returns the question related to the faq.